 On-line consultation systems allow patients to contact their GP surgery without having to wait on the phone or spend time travelling to the practice.
 They also form part of Digital First Primary Care.

 Online consultations enable patients to ask questions, report symptoms and upload photos.
-The practice then looks at the request and responds within a stated timeframe, connecting the patient to then right person, service
+The practice then looks at the request and responds within a stated timeframe, connecting the patient to then right person, service or support.

 To access the online consultation service please use this website or contact the practice.